linstald/Processing/README.md

 This is a simple implementation of a genetic algorithm.
 The 'blobbs' are trying to get to the target, where they have to go around the obstacles.
 Starting with a random method of walking they evolve over time.

 ## L_Systems
-A Processing sketch (witch some purely java code) drawing the sirpinksi triangle using L-Systems.
+A Processing sketch (with some purely java code) drawing the sirpinksi triangle using L-Systems.
 You can change the rules in VarsLSystem.java and the angle in L_Systems.pde to create an other fractal.

 ## LaufzeitAnalyse
 A little program, demonstrating runtime.
 Just for demo purposes.